aumeunier/xstate-demo-login/README.md

 * I use the [XState library](xstate.js.org/) for the State Machines

   * XState is a pure Javascript & Typescript library, but you can use it in React.
 The `@xstate/react` library provides hooks utilities for React that are a very nice addition

+This project uses Yarn as package manager.
+To get started on this project, run locally: `yarn`

+To start the project: `yarn start`.
+This should start the app and open a window on `localhost:3000`.

+### Tests

+You can run tests with `yarn test`.

+## Notes

+There is a bug in the AuthMachine that is left on purpose!
+If you want to dig it, you can take a look at the commented test.

 ### Out of scope